 We had a fine Children’s Day gathering in the village of Garcina on Friday.
-We had 30 children/ 60 people total at our BBQ, we ate, played games, and heard a message on keeping Heaven in our hearts.
+We had 30 children/ 60 people total at our BBQ, we ate, played games, and heard a message from our Pastor on keeping Heaven in our hearts.
 The kids ate cake and each got a present at the end.
 We were happy to see our regular children who come to our program, as well as 3 new faces.
 Click on the date to see more.
 Continue praying that God shines His light in the village!

 We’ve been back in Romania now from our furlough a month and a half.
 We’re back into our ministry and family routine, and one new thing this spring is that Emily has started preschool!
 Another news is that Rebecca is expecting,(5 months) so we want Emily to be occupied when mommy is with the baby in the fall. 🙂 Luci is continuing with nursing school (2nd year) and youth group & mentoring some teens, and I am giving English lessons 3 times a week.
 We are also still doing our Awana program in the village of Garcina on Saturday, and now that we’ve been back we are making up for lost time!
 The kids there felt our absence for four months, and now we’re trying to repair.
 We’ve taken them to the park and played volleyball & had pizza, and we are pouring into new songs and reviewing material they have learned with us.
 A typical week for us: